how2flatfile/create-field-dynamically-with-values/README.md

 - On the top-right, click `Submit`.
 When you see the `Success` message, proceed to https://webhook.site/

-- Notice how all fields were sent to https://webhook.site/ , including the dynamically created `Custom Column` field
+- Notice how all fields were sent to https://webhook.site/ , including the dynamic `Custom Column` field